MarKovka20/Project_reseach/README.md

-# Hyperparameter optimization with early stopping
+#  Neural Architecture Search with early stopping
-The main algorithm under consideration is hyperband

-The main task is to improve hyperband algorithm by adding early stopping
+The main algorithm under consideration is hyperband The main task is to improve hyperband algorithm by adding early stopping